fcproj/jfcutil/README.md

 Then, build the jar file:
 `cd jfcutil/`
-`mvn clean install`
+`mvn clean package`

-You can now find the jar in the directory `target`
+You can now find some jars in the directory `target` (also available in the directory `compiled` of this project):

+- JFCUtil-$VERSION.jar does not include dependances
+- JFCUtil-$VERSION-shaded.jar includes all dependances
+- JFCUtil-$VERSION-javadoc.jar contains the javadoc